divyayerkewar/API-Testing-With-Postman/README.md

 2.GETpost.java - this file contains example showcasing how to make a GET request to retrieve posts by username  from an api and print the response data

-3.PostRequest.java - this file  contains  a java code  that perform POST Request to "http://httpbin.org/post" code sends a JSON input contating name.
+3.PostRequest.java - this file  contains  a java code  that perform POST Request to "http://httpbin.org/post" code sends a JSON input contating name

 4. DeleteRequest.java - this file contains a java code that performs DELETE request to http://httpbin.org/delete